 What are Cash Reserves?

 Cash reserves are funds that companies set aside for use in emergency situations.
-The cash that is saved is used to cover costs that are unplanned or unexpected.
+The cash that is saved is used to cover costs or expenses that are unplanned or unexpected.
 In most cases, the reserves are specifically for short-term needs.
-One benefit of cash reserves is that the company can avoid credit card debt or the need to take on additional loan debt.
-(Loans are used for larger, planned financial needs.)
+One benefit of maintaining such a reserve is that the company can avoid credit card debt or the need to take on additional loan debt.
+(Loans are typically used for larger, planned financial needs.)

 Businesses generally use their company bank account to store money saved as a cash reserve.
 The money may also be placed in a separate account, designated as the cash reserve account.

 How Much Should Go into a Cash Reserve?